 High-Temperature Batteries:

-Batteries designed for use in elevated temperatures.
+Batteries are designed for use in elevated temperatures.

 Secondary Hybrid Cells: